Skip to main content Scroll Top

 Candidates must keep a copy of the scorecard safely, as it will be required during the JoSAA counselling process and for admission into NITs, IIITs, and other participating institutes.

-For JEE Main 2026 Session 1, the B.E/B. Tech exam was conducted across 5 days in 10 shifts in January 2026.
+For JEE Main 2026 Session 1 and 2, the B.E/B. Tech exam was conducted across 5 days in 10 shifts in January 2026.
 Since different shifts had different difficulty levels, the National Testing Agency (NTA) does not prepare the results purely based on raw marks.
 Instead, NTA follows a percentile-based normalisation process to ensure that all candidates are evaluated fairly.
 So that students with the most difficulty shifts are not at a disadvantage and vice versa.
+Let us learn how to calculate percentile in JEE Main exam based on NTA methods.

 In simple terms, the percentile score shows the percentage of candidates who scored equal to or less than a particular candidate in that session.